zkFold/zkfold-bitcoin-lib/README.md

 We support convenient transaction building to tests against private (regression) testnet.
 First we need to set it up by running `./scripts/regtest.sh` after which we can interact with it as in `ZkFold.Bitcoin.Test.RegTest` module (`cabal run zkfold-bitcoin-lib-test`).

 This test setup provides a wallet (identified by `testWalletAddress` in `ZkFold.Bitcoin.Test.Constants`) with 50 BTC initially and a block is minted every 10 seconds.

+Note that we can exit test setup by entering "Ctrl+C" against terminal that ran `./scripts/regtest.sh`.